lidyaliu/E64095338.github.io/readme.md

 A matrix with dimensions of m × n is a real number grid with m rows and n columns.
 Matrix sizes of m×n explain linear mappings from n-dimensional to m-dimensional space in the mathematical field of linear algebra.
 In general, the definition of linear is that the origin in n-dimensional space maps to the origin in m-dimensional space, and straight lines map to straight lines.
 We may compute the product AB, which is a (m × k)‑matrix, when we have a (m × n)‑matrix A and a (n × k)‑matrix B. The mapping that corresponds to AB is precisely made up of the mappings that correspond to A and B, in that order.

-image
+image1

 From **Singular Value Decomposition (SVD)**, each (m×n)‑matrix A can be expressed as a product of U and V, which are orthogonal matrices, and Σ, the matrix, which is made up of zeros everywhere else and descending non-negative values on its diagonal.
 The singular values (SVs) of A are the entries σ1 ≥ σ2 ≥ σ3 ≥ … ≥ 0 on the diagonal of Σ. In a geometric sense, Σ scales by σj to transfer the j-th coordinate vector of n-dimensional space to the j-th coordinate vector of m-dimensional space.
 When U and V are orthogonal, it suggests that they correspond to rotations of m-dimensional and n-dimensional space, respectively, potentially followed by a reflection.
 As a result, the only vector length that is altered by Σ.

-## Using SVD for image compression
+## Using SVD for Image Compression

 A given image can be divided into its three color channels, red, green, and blue.
 Any value between 0 and 255 can be represented by a (m×n)‑matrix for each channel.
 The matrix A, which represents one of the channels, will now be compressed.